Frankivskyi District

-Frankivskyi District (Франкі́вський райо́н) is an urban district in the city of Lviv, named after the Ukrainian writer and social activist Ivan Franko.
+Frankivskyi District (Франківський район) is an urban district in the city of Lviv, named after the Ukrainian writer and social activist Ivan Franko.
 This district covers the southwestern part of the city.
 It contains such neighborhoods as Vulka, Kastelivka, Novyi Svit and Kulparkiv.

 Name

 The Frankivskyi district is one of the youngest administrative districts in Lviv, having only been established on April 15, 1973, when it was named the Soviet district.
 After the independence of Ukraine, on February 3, 1993, the district's current name, Frankivskyi district, was approved by the Verkhovna Rada.

 Before the establishment of the district, its historical core formed part of the "Halych neighbourhood" of Lviv (not to be confused with the modern-day Halytskyi District).